robertdj/SparseGrids.jl/README.md

 The area of the Voronoi cells are also available directly with the function `voronoiarea`.

-Two functions are available to extract the Delaunay triangles and Voronoi cells in a "plot friendly" manner:
+Two functions are available to extract the edges of the Delaunay triangles and Voronoi cells in a "plot friendly" manner:

 ```julia
 Dx, Dy = delaunayedges(D)